ishitvyas/localisationofschool/README.md

 We are looking for web developer.
 Where Content is already there.

 We have videos ready in few local language.
 Make it in your language by following few steps.
-Currrently we are building [curriculum](curriculum.md) for it.
+Currrently we are creating [guide] for using videos(guide_to_video/module-1) for it.Where after each video one assignment/activity will be given.

 Be the part of change.
 Help us to create open education. :clap: